The Patriot Post® · Profiles of Valor: Mercy Among Mortal Enemies

 The wave of Luftwaffe fighters had also damaged the B-17’s internal oxygen, electric, and hydraulic systems, and half its rudder and port elevator were destroyed.
 As Charlie’s plane limped along far behind the formation with only about 40% power, his severely damaged aircraft was spotted from the ground by a German Ace pilot — Oberleutnant Ludwig Franz Stigler.
 Stigler, who had 27 victories, took off in hot pursuit of Ye Olde Pub in his Me 109 G-6.

 Before Stigler caught up with the bomber, Charlie had already narrowly averted crashing.
 The severed oxygen supply from the prior attack caused the pilots to black out until their plane had descended under 8,000 feet.
-As Charlie recovered consciousness, he pulled up and leveled off in time.
+As Charlie recovered consciousness, he pulled up and leveled off in time, with only one of his three operating engines able to reach full power.
 The mighty Fortress, a tough old bird, kept on flying.

-As Stigler reached the American bomber and surveyed the heavy damaged, it was clear that finishing off the crew would be easy as shooting a fish in a barrel.
+As Stigler reached the American bomber and surveyed the heavy damage, it was clear that finishing off the crew would be as easy as shooting a fish in a barrel.

 When the enemy fighter approached their starboard side, copilot Spencer Luke said, “My God, this is a nightmare.”
 Charlie responded, “He’s going to destroy us.”

 But Stigler, to the surprise of the B-17 pilots and crew, did not open fire.
-Instead, waved at the crew and signaled to keep their course.
-He hoped the B-17 would divert to nearby Sweden, where they could bail or crash land and get the medical attention Charlie’s crew desperately needed.
+Instead, he waved at the crew and signaled to keep their course.
+He hoped the B-17 would divert to the Netherlands, where they could bail or land and get the medical attention Charlie’s crew desperately needed.

 Against all odds, Brown was able to fly the 250-mile distance across the North Sea in order to land his plane at the 448th Bomb Group’s RAF Seething base.
 In his postflight debrief, he noted that the German pilot had let him and his crew go but was advised not to publicize this to avoid any sentimental favor it might create toward the enemy pilots.
 As Brown recalled, “Someone decided you can’t be human and be flying in a German cockpit.”

-Why had this then-unknown German pilot not finished off Charlie’s crew, and why would he risk his own courts-martial for showing the B-17 crew mercy?
+Why had this then-unknown German pilot not finished off Charlie’s crew, risking his own court-martial for showing the B-17 crew mercy?

 At the time, Stigler recalled his commanding officer’s order: “You follow the rules of war for you — not your enemy.
 You fight by rules to keep your humanity.”

-Soon thereafter the two old adversaries arranged to meet at Charlie’s home in Florida, Stigler greeting him, “I love you, Charlie.”
+Soon thereafter, the two old adversaries arranged to meet at Charlie’s home in Florida.
+Stigler greeted him with, “I love you, Charlie.”
 They became close friends for the remainder of their lives.

 Charlie’s waist gunner, Lloyd Jennings, was the last surviving crew member.
 He died in 2016.